luxueyin/Kim-RNAseq-Single-Stranded-2021/README.md

 ## Step 7: Differential Expression Analysis Using Rstudio

-See attached Wenderski_RNAseq_edgeR.R script for differential Expression Analysis using Rstudio.
+See attached Kim_RNAseq_SA_SE.R script for differential Expression Analysis using Rstudio.

 Pathways to files is likely different and would need to be updated accordingly to allow scripts to run properly.